PaloAltoNetworks/iron-skillet/README.md

 * Log into the GUI
 * Go to `Device` > `Setup` > `Operations`
 * Choose `Import named configuration snapshot`
-* Select the file from your local device to import
+* Select the file from a local directory to import
 * Choose `Load named configuration snapshot`
 * Review the loaded configuration and `commit` to apply changes